dmaher42/athens-game-starter/README.md

 The build step outputs self-contained static assets under `docs/`, suitable for hosting on GitHub Pages or any static site provider.

-> ℹ️ The repository intentionally omits large binary assets.
-Drop a hero
-> character model at `public/models/character/hero.glb` to see the fully animated
+> ℹ️ Drop a hero character model at `public/models/character/hero.glb` to see the
-> avatar.
-When the file is missing the runtime first tries the bundled
+> fully animated avatar.
+When the file is missing the runtime first tries the
-> "Hooded Adventurer" sample before falling back to a simple capsule so movement
+> bundled "Hooded Adventurer" sample before falling back to a simple capsule so
-> and interactions remain testable.
+> movement and interactions remain testable.
+The build output at
+> `docs/models/character/hero.glb` is tracked by Git so production deployments
+> served from the `docs/` folder (for example GitHub Pages) can fetch the model.

 ### Controls